 Fostering Interfaith Dialogue

-The Center for the Study of Jewish-Christian Muslim Relations is dedicated to making Merrimack College the premier undergraduate institution for interfaith dialogue and intercultural education among Jews, Christians and Muslims through distinctive, nationally and internationally recognized programs and services designed for students and young adults.
+The Center for the Study of Jewish-Christian Muslim Relations is dedicated to making Merrimack College the premier undergraduate institution for interfaith dialogue and intercultural education among Jews, Christians and Muslims.

-As a college in the tradition of the Augustinian Order, Merrimack is inspired by the vision of St. Augustine that “there is no one in the human race to whom we do not owe love” (Letter 130:13), and his urging that in dialogue and debate we always “audi alteram partem” — listen to the other” (De Duabus Animabus XVI, ii).
+As a College founded and sponsored by the Order of Saint Augustine, Merrimack is inspired by Augustine’s vision that “there is no one in the human race to whom we do not owe love (Letter 130:13),” and his urging that in dialogue and conversation we always “audi alteram partem - listen to the other (De duabus Animabus 16:2).”